jcervantesortiz1/SNHU-Capstone/Enhancement One/README.md

 ### **Original Project**
 1. **Login and Sign Up Process**
+    - Users are able to login or sign up for the app.
+If they do not have log in then they can sign up.

+2. **Main Screen**
+    - The app uses the RecylceViewer to display the user's inventory, if there is nothing in their inventory then they will be shown a No Data screen.

+3. **Add Page**
+    - Users are asked to enter the item infromation, if any infromation it will pass in default values of item name= 'No Name', sku= 'N/A' and amount=1.
+Once they press the Add Item button it will take them to the home page, now showing the item(s) added.

+4. **Update/Delete Item Page**
+    - The user can either update any or all values of the item or they can choose to delete it.
+Once the item is updated or deleted, the system will update the main page to reflect the changes.

+5. **Delete All Function**
+    - The user can select the three dots and select the delete all option.
+If the user deletes all of the entries the system will update and show the 'No Data' screen.

+6. **SMS Notification**
+    - The system has an SMS function that sends the user a text message anytime they update or delete an item.
+If the user has no phone number then there is no way for the user to recieve the messages.

+### **Areas of Enhancement**
+1. **Login and Sign Up Process**
     - Users can sign up and log in, but any time the app is closed and re-opened it has them log in again.
 They dont stay signed in.

 2. **Log Out**